Timeline · EU AI Act

 What happens if my company misses the deadline?

-From August 2026, market surveillance authorities can take action.
+From each respective date (Art.
+50 transparency: August 2026; high-risk under Annex III: December 2027), market surveillance authorities can take action.
 Sanctions range from market withdrawals to fines of up to 3% of global annual turnover (for deployer violations) or €15 million or 3% for more serious violations.

-No. The main deadline concerns high-risk AI under Annex III.
+Art.
+50 transparency obligations apply from August 2026.
+The main deadline for high-risk AI under Annex III is – postponed by the Digital Omnibus – 2 December 2027.
+Product-integrated AI under Annex I (e.g. medical devices, machinery) has until August 2028.
 AI systems with minimal or limited risk have fewer requirements and no hard deadline in this sense.

 What about existing AI systems that were in operation before 2024?